 The French make a version of shepherds pie they call it hachis parmentier.
-Leftover stew topped with whipped potatoes jacked up with egg yolk and gruyere.
+Leftover stew topped with whipped potatoes loaded with egg yolk and gruyere.
 Stew, potatoes and cheese.
 Genius.

 This is good eating.
 Flat out wonderful.
 It’s so good it’s worth making stew just to make hachis parmentier.

-No ketchup for me until I have to eat classic shepherd’s pie.
-Then I want ketchup.
-Lots of ketchup.
-Drowned in ketchup.
+I’m pretty much a no ketchup zone.
+Until I have to eat classic shepherd’s pie.
+Then I want it.
+Lots of it.

 Hachis parmentier, on the other hand I can eat anytime.
 With a big grin on my face.
 Stands on it’s own.
 No ketchup required.

 Beef stew and mashed potatoes make magic

 It’s really simple.
 Warm your leftover stew.
 Thicken it with a bit of beurre manie – equal parts butter and flour worked together.
 Top it with mashed potatoes and cheese.
 Pop it in the oven.
 Eat.